PandoraArc/ColDi/README.md

 cd ~/ColDi
 python main.py
 ```
-if everything can run perfectly, the graphica interface like this should be shown up
+if everything can run perfectly, the graphical user interface like this should be shown up

 <img src="https://github.com/PandoraArc/ColDi/blob/main/ColDi_userinterface.png" width="250">